Introduction

 In this post I will show you how to get auto generated id of a newly inserted row in table.
-Spring provides an easy way to get this auto-generated key using executeAndReturnKey()
+Spring provides an easy way to get this auto-generated key using executeAndReturnKey() method of SimpleJdbcInsert which is supported Spring JDBC 3 onwards.

-For most of the records we use auto generated Id value on database side to avoid inconsistency while inserting value for the primary key Id field.
+For most of the records I will use auto generated Id value on database side to avoid inconsistency while inserting value for the primary key Id field.
 So here I am not only going to show how to insert the auto generated Id value for the primary field, but also I am going to show you how to return it immediately after the record gets inserted into database table.

 Related Posts: